rdiaz02/BM-13/README.md

 =====

 Material for my (RDU) classes for the course "Bioinformática avanzada y biología de sistemas".
 For copyright reasons, papers, etc, are not available from here.
-Only my slides.